Skip to Main Content

 The University of Alaska has contracts with Dell and Apple which allow us to purchase computers at a discounted price with enterprise-level support.
 UAS ITS cannot guarantee support for other computer brands or those purchased from other vendors.
 Please visit the Office of Information Technology's Current Hardware Recommendations webpage for Dell and Apple purchasing links.

 IT provides software support for Mac computers.
 While we do not have a Mac build, we can provide certain UA-licensed software.
 For a list of software available please see the software catalog.
+Because IT does not have a build for Macs, they are considered Departmentally owned machines.

 The primary user of a computer is given full administrator rights on the machine.
 This means you can install any programs you have legally acquired.